kdoore/CS2335-Gitbook/overview.md

 **User-Input controls GameObject movement :** The PlayerController script controls how user-input events are used to control the Player gameObject's movement by interacting with the RigidBody2D component.

-**Collision-Events - Mechanic to imlement Game-play Rules** The PlayerController script works with the Collider2D component to  determine what should game-play consequences should happen when the Player gameObject has a collision-event occur.
+**Collision-Events - Mechanic to implement Game-play Rules** The PlayerController script works with the Collider2D component to  determine what should game-play consequences should happen when the Player gameObject has a collision-event occur.
 The PlayerController script implements _game-play rules_ caused by collision-event mechanics.
-What are some options for concequences?, animation, particle effects, score, health, etc.
+What are some options for consequences?, animation, particle effects, score, health, etc.

 ![](/assets/Screen Shot 2019-01-22 at 3.54.08 PM.png)